The Creative Project

 Be Brave—Employ An Eraser

-Your are a frame that is etched in pencil, not a permanent marker.
+Your talking points are a frame that is etched in pencil, not a permanent marker.
 As you begin to work on delivering your pitch, keep in mind that this is a malleable document designed to support you.
 It provides a conversational map that organizes your thoughts, and it, much like you, needs to change and evolve.
 As you work on talking through the text and memorizing passages, you will begin to tweak things to smooth transitions and set up points of interest.

 Pace Yourself—The Power of Recording Is Real